roblanf/phypapers/README.md

 1. Add a 'Set variable' action from the 'Variables' connector, followed by a 'Condition' action from the 'Control' connector
 2. Set the the value of `item_title` to `Feed title`
 3. Set the condition to be length of `item_title > 253`
-    * The maximum number of characters in a tweet is 280, the URL will always be 23 characters, we will truncate long titles and add `... ` to long titles; so 280 - 23 - 4 = 253
+    * The maximum number of characters in a tweet is 280, the URL will always be 23 characters, we will truncate long titles and add `... `; so 280 - 23 - 4 = 253
     * The length of `item_title` is obtained through `@{length(variables('item_title'))}`
 4. To the True branch, add a 'Set variable' action from the 'Variables' connector
 5. Set the the value of `tweet_text` to `@{substring(variables('item_title'), 0, 253)}...
 Primary feed link`